teaching-on-testbeds/hello-aerpaw/index.md

 1. Click "Profile" in the navigation bar at the top.
 2. Next to "Roles", click the blue button that says "review the AERPAW AUP first".
 This will open the AERPAW Acceptable Use Policy for you to review.
 3. Then, click the green button that says "request Experimenter role".
+If prompted, confirm that you have read and accept the AERPAW Acceptable Use Policy and "Continue".
 4. The screen will refresh itself to show the pending request in the "Roles" section.
 5. Wait until you receive email notification from the AERPAW team that your request has been approved.